nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_04.md

 - - **Aim for FPS values** in the range of `30 to 120`, depending on your game’s requirements and target hardware.

+### Regulated Frame Rate:

+- - Use `clock.tick(target_fps)` to set and control the frame rate, ensuring that the FPS values are within a useful and manageable range for performance evaluation.